lsst-dm/dmtn-099/index.rst

 However, once enough data accumulates in the UUID4 table relative to SGA size, PK index blocks needed for inserts are less and less likely to be found in cache.
-A tipping point is eventually reached and the UUID4 workload profile becomes dominated by physical I/O. As shown in the output above 97% of database time was associated with "db file sequential read" physical I/O wait event causing the UUID4 test to take more than four times as long as the other two methods to complete when target tables have approximately 20 million preexisting rows.
+A tipping point is eventually reached and the UUID4 workload profile becomes dominated by physical I/O. As shown in the output above 97% of database time was associated with the "db file sequential read" physical I/O wait event causing the UUID4 test to take more than four times as long as the other two methods to complete when target tables have approximately 20 million preexisting rows.
 This problem continues to get worse as data accumulates preventing the UUID4 method from scaling.
 This also has negative performance side effects for simultaneous database activity since the cache is